Mount Hampden

-Mount Hampden is the parliamentary seat of Zimbabwe.
-It is in Mashonaland West Province about eighteen kilometers from the main capital, Harare.
-It was the original destination of the Pioneer Column of the British South Africa Company; however, the Column eventually settled to the south, in present day Harare.
+Mount Hampden, sometimes called New Harare or Harare New City, is the parliamentary seat of Zimbabwe.
+It is located in Mashonaland West Province about 18 km northwest of the capital, Harare.
+It was the original destination of the Pioneer Column of the British South Africa Company; however, the Column eventually settled in the south, in present-day Harare.
 Mount Hampden was named after English politician John Hampden by the hunter and explorer Frederick Courteney Selous.

+Though Mount Hampden had been a farming community until 2012, urban decay in nearby Harare has led to recent government efforts to construct a new master-planned city supported by foreign investment, with a projected total cost of $60bn.
+Upon completion, the city is projected to be home to one million residents and expand to an area of 18,863 hectares.
+As of 2026, the majority of the city plan has yet to be implemented, with development still in an early phase.